apache/royale-asjs/frameworks/projects/Style/README.md

 - scalable icon rendering,
 - flexible icon usage without requiring a large set of precompiled assets.

+## Implementation Details

+### CSS Variables and Lookups
+- This component set supports faux CSS variables by using a global CSS lookup system.
+- Custom CSS variables can be registered and used anywhere CSS values are accepted, such as in style beads or component styles.
+- The naming of these vartiables is flexible, but they must be registered with the CSS lookup system to be used in styles.
+-- The names must **not** include the `--` prefix that is typically used in CSS variable naming.
+For example, a color variable would be registered as `primary` instead of `--primary`.

+### Colors
+- Colors are defined as static properties on color swatch classes (e.g., `SkySwatch._500`).
+- When accessed, these properties register the color value with a global CSS lookup and return a string name that can be used in style beads and components.
+- This allows for dynamic color generation and usage without needing to pre-generate static CSS classes for each color variant.
+- Anywhere colors are applied, the string name of the color should be used, , but the nmes must be registered by CSSLookup first.

 ## Why this project

 Traditional styling in large component systems can become rigid over time.
 This project aims to keep Royale styling lightweight, composable, and application-driven by combining: